-One of the greatest friction points for students is the cumbersome CCCApply process, which is burdensome and confusing for students, resulting in a process that is difficult to navigate, is not student-friendly, and exasperates many students before they complete the process.
-For students who do navigate CCCApply, they then proceed to our website to register, which can provide additional challenges.
-We don't provide enough resources and support to ensure students register, matriculate, and enroll successfully at the college.
-Our processes and practices assume students are 'college ready' and know how to navigate complex systems, find the answers they seek, and know how to advocate for what they need.
-This experience is exacerbated for many Black and African American students who report feeling alienated on campus, and who do not feel we offer a safe, anti-racist environment in which they can thrive.
+One of the greatest friction points within the enrollment process is the cumbersome CCCApply process, which can be difficult to navigate for many students.
+We know there are opportunities to get more students through to successful enrollment.
+Because we do not provide enough streamlined, proscriptive support to ensure students register, matriculate, and enroll successfully at the college we currently lose too many students somewhere along the process.
+Our processes and practices assume students are able to navigate our systems easily - a reality that is exacerbated for many Black and African American students who report feeling alienated on campus, and who do not feel we offer a safe, anti-racist environment in which they can thrive.